What is Bell’s Palsy?

 • Wind-Cold or Wind-Heat Invasion: The sudden onset of Bell’s Palsy is frequently attributed to an invasion of wind and cold/heat into the meridians and collaterals of the face.
 This disrupts the flow of qi and blood, leading to facial paralysis.

 • Qi and Blood Stagnation: When qi and blood are not flowing smoothly, it can result in stagnation.
-This stagnation can manifest as facial paralysis, as the affected side of the face is not properly nourished.
+When the affected side of the face is not receiving enough nourishment, stagnation can cause facial paralysis.

 • Emotional Stress and fatigue: Stress, emotional disturbances, and overwork can lead to stagnation and deficiency, contributing to a lower immune system and conditions like Bell’s Palsy.